TEDxCornell/temp-site/design-plan/design-journey.md

   - Seemed to have wanted a more professional and formal website
   - Wanted to attract people who want to speak for TEDxCornell
   - Formal font
-  - Contrasting images
-  - Emphasis on wanting a forms page
+  - Emphasis on wanting a forms page (unfortunately we cannot have forms for this project and we talked to the client about this)
   - Focus on design and presentation

 ### Client Website (Milestone 1)